spicysomtam/opencga/opencga-app/app/cloud/kubernetes/README.md

 # Preparation

-You will need a kubernetes cluster (eg AKS); the hadoop cluster is optional but required from prod deployments (eg HDInsight in Azure).
+You will need a kubernetes cluster (eg AKS); the hadoop cluster is optional but required for prod deployments (eg HDInsight in Azure).
 You can deploy these for Azure from the `cloud/arm-kubernetes` folder.

-You will need to run the build for Opencga, preferably selecting a tagged release (or use the SNAPSHOT release in `develop` branch but this won't have public opencga docker images that can be pulled from docker hub).
+You will need to run the build for Opencga, preferably selecting a tagged release (or use the SNAPSHOT release in the `develop` branch but this won't have public opencga docker images that can be pulled from docker hub).

-Switch to the `build/cloud/kubernetes` folder; the Helm charts will have the correct `AppVersion` set for the Opencga release (hence why you need to build Opencga).
+Switch to the `build/cloud/kubernetes` folder; the Helm charts will have the correct `AppVersion` set for the Opencga release (hence why you need to build Opencga and use the build configuration).

 You will need to prepare a `values.yaml` file; you can use the defaults in the `charts\<chart>` folders (append all the `values.yaml` files together).
 Ideally this `values.yaml` will have configuration for all the charts, but this difficult to get right initially, so copy one of the deployments (eg iva) and use that as a basis for building up the configuration.